 Not as ‘lemak’ (coconuty) or thick like the normal (unhealthier) ones, so some customers might not enjoy this version as much.

 Owner Mr Soo was also generous with the ingredients with fishcake, prawns, cockles, tau pok and slices of chicken added.
 He also sells a strange-sounding fruit juice Mee Siam.

 Tel: +65 9732 8163

-To the foreigners, perhaps 328 Katong Laksa has become synonymous with “Katong Laksa”, perhaps because there was the Gordon Ramsay effect.
+To many foreigners, 328 Katong Laksa has become synonymous with “Katong Laksa”.

-328 Katong Laksa has many branches throughout Singapore, but the one in East Roast Road is the most famous, especially after it was graced by a visit from the “MasterChef” himself.
-(He previously ‘lost’ to 328 Katong Laksa in a Hawker Heroes Challenge cookoff years ago.)
+328 Katong Laksa has many branches throughout Singapore, but the one in East Roast Road is the most famous, especially after it was graced by celebrity chef Gordon Ramsay himself.

-The walls are adorned with posters of celebrities.
+The walls at the outlet are adorned with posters of celebrities.